AzureIoTGBB/iot-academy/Month_1/Day_1/IoT Central HOL.md

 ```

 5. From the File menu, open the Program.cs file just created.
-Then replace the whole content copying and pasting from the file **Program.cs** you will find in
-**code_sample** folder.
+On the github repo month 1/day 1 there is a folder titled Code-Sample: https://github.com/AzureIoTGBB/iot-academy/tree/main/Month_1/Day_1/Code_sample Copy this content from the Prgram.cs file and paste into your Visual Studio code Program.cs file.
+This will replace the whole content.

 6. Once you replace the content of the files, we need to add our keys to connect with our services.
 Look for lines **123** to **126**.
 Replace accordingly based on the keys you were adding to your notepad in previous exercises.